 As per the World Bank’s latest FINDEX report, 82 percent of men and 79 percent of women have a formal bank account.
 However, only 61 percent of men and 53 percent of women use them regularly.
 The focus now is to encourage the regular use of these accounts.
 We believe that a pro-poor payment system can foster competition in the financial sector, driving innovation and accelerating the development of digital financial products and services customized for the needs of low-income communities.

-Unified Payments Interface (UPI) in India, launched by National Payments Corporation of India (NPCI), is a shining example of what a low cost, real-time, interoperable payments system should look like.
+Unified Payments Interface (UPI) in India, launched by the National Payments Corporation of India (NPCI), is a shining example of what a low-cost, real-time, interoperable payments system should look like.
 With UPI, India now has the payments highway in place.
 In March 2019, 799 million financial transactions were conducted using UPI.
 India also has a dynamic banking regulator that has been open to experimenting with differentiated banks.
 India’s Aadhaar initiative is another example of how digital ID can be used to help low and middle-income (LMI) segments get visible to those interested in serving them.
-Public and private sector entities are beginning to use these public goods to drive usage of digital financial services across population segments.
+Public and private sector entities are beginning to use these public goods to drive the usage of digital financial services across population segments.

 We also believe that the country’s private sector has an important role to play.
 Banks can view new payment providers not simply as competitors, but as partners that will bring millions of new consumers into the financial system—creating new potential customers for the entire financial sector.
 Fintech and telecom firms need to anticipate rapidly evolving regulations and adapt their business models to new opportunities.
 Companies in all industries would do well to consider how best to accommodate the financial and personal needs of a vast population that is only beginning to enter the formal economy.
 This requires creative approaches not only to pricing and distribution but also to more human elements, such as user interface design, marketing, packaging, behavior change, and the potential for product reuse and adaptation.